- How to Guide

 - Power updated event - A power usage value was updated/received.

 - Environment updated event - An environment value for temperature or humidity was updated/received.

-- Streaming API subscription for BMS sensors - Temperature and humidity events for BMS sensors was received.
+- Streaming API subscription for environmental sensors - Temperature and humidity events for environmental sensors were received.

 - Alarm updated event - An alarm was updated/received.

 - Alert updated event - An alert was updated/received.

 - Heartbeat notifications for all alerts - Weekly events to view details of heartbeat notifications on all alerts subscribed to were received.

 The developer portal is a platform for accessing the customer-facing APIs across all Equinix product lines.
 It allows developers to test drive their APIs using the playground features.
 It is intuitive and easy to use, allowing developers to explore and dive deep into the individual APIs.
 It provides a preview of any upcoming APIs as well.

 When a client is on-boarded, they are provided with user credentials.

 The client must use these credentials to connect to the Equinix Developer Portal to generate a Consumer key and Consumer secret.